l294265421/yuncongli/README.md

 In _Proceedings of the 19th Chinese National Conference on Computational Linguistics_ (**CCL 2020**). <br>
 [[paper](https://www.aclweb.org/anthology/2020.ccl-1.103.pdf)]

-* One paper in the field of sentiment analysis are under review.
+* One paper in the field of sentiment analysis is under review.

 ### Awards
 * 2014, the third-prize scholarship in university (top 10%)